 International Students, Inc. shares the love of Christ with international college students.
 Since 1953, ISI has been training Americans to meet international students’ needs.
 These Americans befriend international students and help them adjust to American culture.

 Global | Global Youth and Family Ministry/Mission to the World

 Eric serves as adjunct professor for youth and family ministry for Covenant Seminary and Reformed Theological Seminary.
 Eric also directs the Global Youth and Family Ministry and Institute.
 This includes recruiting, training, sending, and sustaining youth ministers around the world.
 Their goal is to develop youth ministry movements by equipping missionaries, national leaders, and indigenous churches to reach the next generation.
 Rebecca disciples and mentors girls and women in ministry.

 Albania | Disciples of Jesus Christ

-Klodi and Migena were called to Berat in 2009 to lead the Disciples of Jesus Church, which was founded shortly after the fall of communism in the early 1990's.
-Under Klodi's leadership, the Disciples of Jesus church has grown to involve nearly 100 in attendance on Sunday mornings, including more than 20 who participate in the church's youth group.
+Klodi and Migena were called to Berat to share in the opportunity to learn and serve in a part of the world where atheism was enforced under communism and sharing the hope of Jesus was outlawed.
+They lead the Disciples of Jesus Church, founded shortly after the fall of communism in the early 1990’s.
+Under Klodi’s leadership the church has grown to a Sunday attendance of nearly 100, including more than 20 who participate in the church’s youth group.